Bivouac camping - sleep under the stars in Wadi Rum

 How sleeping under the stars works

-After the day tour, your guide drives to our ‘cave’.
-While you enjoy the sunset, your guide starts with the preparation and cooking of the traditional Bedouin dinner.
-Of course, he will prepare our famous Bedouin tea alongside.
+After a day tour, your guide will take you to our ‘cave’.
+While you enjoy the beautiful sunset nearby, your guide prepares and cooks a delicious traditional Bedouin dinner.

 Facilities during bivouac camping